Blind-spots of Randomized Benchmarking Under Temporal Correlations: Modeling non-Markovian noise in Randomized Benchmarking

 \section{Modeling non-Markovian noise in Randomized Benchmarking}

-The process matrix formalism offers a natural framework for analyzing non-Markovian effects in multi-time quantum processes.
-In this section, we demonstrate how this formalism can be applied to model non-Markovian noise within the randomized benchmarking protocol.

-We start with initial system-environment state $\rho \otimes \sigma \in \mathcal{L}(\mathcal{H}^{S}_{0}\otimes\mathcal{H}^{E}_{0})$ and the action of the noisy gate is given by $\mathcal{C}_{t}(\cdot)=\mathcal{U}^{SE}_{t-1} \circ \left(\mathcal{I} \otimes \mathcal{G}_{t}\right)(\cdot)$ where $\mathcal{U}^{SE}_{t-1}$ is the joint system-environment unitary that can generate non-Markovian correlations and $\mathcal{G}_{t}$ are the instruments in the lab as defined in the section~\ref{sec:Proc.Matrix} and are sampled from the $n$-qubit Clifford group.
+In this section, we demonstrate how the process matrix formalism can be applied to model non-Markovian noise within the randomized benchmarking protocol.
+Consider a model with initially uncorrelated system-environment state $\rho^S \otimes \sigma^E$.
+The action of the noisy gate is given by {$\mathcal{C}_{t} = \left(\mathcal{I} \otimes \mathcal{G}_{t}\right)\circ\mathcal{U}^{SE}_{t}$, where $\mathcal{U}^{SE}_{t}$} is the joint system-environment unitary and $\mathcal{G}_{t}$ are the ideal gates sampled from the $n$-qubit Clifford group.
 In the final time-step we apply the motion-reversal gate and measure with POVM element $E$.
-All components except for the control operations $\{\mathcal{G}_{t}\}_{t=1}^{m+1}$ and $E$ can be collected into the process matrix, which acts as a higher-order quantum operation mapping the chosen sequence of gates to corresponding sequence fidelity (see Fig.~\ref{fig:RB_protocol})\cite{taranto2025higherorderquantumoperations}.
-More generally, if instead we started with an initially correlated state $\lambda\in \mathcal{L}(\mathcal{H}^{S}_{0}\otimes\mathcal{H}^{E}_{0})$ then we can apply a trace-and-replace operation on the system to prepare a product state.
-In practice, this means that we require very weak coupling between the system and the environment at the beginning of the protocol as strong initial correlations would prevent the separation of SPAM errors from gate errors \cite{PRXQuantum.2.040351}.
-In the following subsections, we first formulate the ASF calculation within the process matrix framework, which allows us to model Markovian as well as non-Markovian gate errors.
-We then evaluate the ASF for time-dependent Markovian processes and for non-Markovian processes with classical memory.
-Finally, we argue that the ASF provides meaningful characterization of average gate errors even in the presence of classical memory effects.
+All components except for the control operations $\{\mathcal{G}_{t}\}_{t=1}^{m+1}$ and $E$ can be collected into the process matrix, which acts as a higher-order quantum operation mapping the chosen sequence of gates to corresponding sequence fidelity (see Fig.~\ref{fig:RB_protocol}) \cite{taranto2025higherorderquantumoperations}.
+More generally, if the initial state is correlated, one can apply a trace-and-replace operation on $S$ to prepare an effective product state.
+Operationally, this requires the initial $S$--$E$ coupling (and hence initial correlations) to be weak.
+In the following subsections, we first formulate the ASF calculation within the process matrix framework, which allows us to model Markovian as well as non-Markovian gate errors with classical memory.